 Extension of Permit: If construction of the wind energy siting and facility has not been commenced or the facility has not become operational as required, the permittee may request the Board of County Commissioners to extend the permit for a period of up to twelve (12) months upon a showing of good cause.
 The permittee shall provide such information as is necessary for the Board of County Commissioners to determine whether good cause exists for the extension.
 Good cause may include, but is not limited to, good faith efforts to obtain required authorization for the facility from other agencies with regulatory jurisdiction, delay in construction due to weather conditions, pending litigation, or other causes which have delayed the project, and which are beyond the reasonable control of the Permittee.
 The Permittee may request not more than two (2) separate extensions, with such total extension period not to exceed twenty-four (24) months.

-Transfer of Permit: Wind Energy Siting and Facility Permits may not be transferred without the prior approval of the Board of County Commissioners.
-The Board of County Commissioners may transfer a Wind Energy Siting and Facility Permit upon receipt of a written request from the current permit holder, accompanied by a written acceptance of all terms and conditions of the Wind Energy Siting and Facility Permit by the prospective transferee.
+Transfer of Permit: WECS Permits may not be transferred without the prior approval of the Board of County Commissioners.
+The Board of County Commissioners may transfer a WECS Permit upon receipt of a written request from the current permit holder, accompanied by a written acceptance of all terms and conditions of the WECS Permit by the prospective transferee.
 Request for transfer will be reviewed by the Planning Office, County Attorney’s Office, Planning and Zoning Commission, and Board of Commissioners.
+Notification of a proposed change of owner of the WECS facility shall be provided to the Planner forty-five (45) calendar days prior to any such change taking place.
+Documentation evidencing any such transfer shall be submitted to the Planner within twenty (20) days after such transfer is complete.
+The transferee upon transfer of ownership shall be responsible for assuming all obligations under the approved WECS facility permit.

 Section 13.20.110 – Remedies.